upperlinecode/cssi_102/day13/day13.md

 }
 ```

-11. After submitting edits we'll want to close the modal.Explain to students that it's possible and perfectly valid to define this logic in the `handleSaveEdit()` function.
+11. After submitting edits we'll want to close the modal.
+Explain to students that it's possible and perfectly valid to define this logic in the `handleSaveEdit()` function.
 However for the sake of reusability, it is worth defining it as a seperate function.
 Defining it as it's own function allows us to call it in `handleSaveEdit()` and also trigger it as an event handler when we click the cancel button.
 ```js
 const closeEditModal = () => {
   const editNoteModal = document.getElementById('editNoteModal');